-"...In chemistry the diamond, being pure carbon, is one of the most common elements.
+"...In chemistry, the diamond, being pure carbon, is one of the most common elements.
 Yet it fashioned by nature into a magnificent crystal with the most dramatic history of all gems..." -- C.W. de Kiewiet.

 Diamond substitutes and simulants can be a smart choice for a newly formed family saving up for education or housing.
 Not to mention the money pit of childbirth and baby stuff.

-Alternatives will allow breathing room for your overstretched budget without the need to rebel against society's conventions in a moment of financial bottleneck.
+Alternatives will allow breathing room for your overstretched budget without the need to rebel against society's conventions in a moment of a financial bottleneck.

 Any gemstone used in an engagement ring is a permanent token of eternal love or just a temporary placeholder that is called a “Diamond Substitute.”
 A diamond look-alike, whether it’s used to fool others or just a stand-in waiting to be replaced by a diamond is referred to as a “Diamond Simulant.”

 Let’s take another look at the stone many are trying to find a replacement for without much success - a natural diamond.
 In the very beginning an engagement ring was conceived as a beautiful symbol of love and commitment.
 Just like any other symbol it quickly mutated to acquire a different meaning as a symbol of wealth, vanity and bondage.

 What started as simple grass braids tied around one’s soul mate’s wrist or ankle had deteriorated by the Middle Ages into a tag system for sultans and sheiks to keep track of their wives and concubines by using puzzle rings.
 Spiritually a diamond’s power is used to restore the true meaning of the engagement ring ritual and purify it’s corrupted Karma.